 - Association for Women in Business (AWIB)

-AWIB is a student-led club dedicated to helping women succeed in business.
+The Association for Women in Business (AWIB) is a student-led club dedicated to helping women succeed in business.
 They are involved in nearly all of the female-focused programming at Fuqua.
 They hold a key role in organizing:

 - The annual Women's Leadership Conference

-- Countless career, networking, and mentoring programs and events between prospects, current students, alumnae, staff and faculty.
+- Countless career, networking, and mentoring programs and events between prospects, current students, alumnae, staff, and faculty.